bombbomb/BBCore/README.md

 });
 ```

-**IMPORTANT NOTE**: If you intend to reuse the same BBCore object, it's HIGHLY recommended you call *getNewVideoGuid()* prior to calling *startVideoRecorder*.
-However, it's recommended that you otherwise destroy the BBCore object after the recorder has completed and create a new one.
+**IMPORTANT NOTE**:If you would like to record a new video on the same page, you will need to destroy and recreate the recorder.
+You can destroy the recorder with the destroyVideoRecorder() function.
 &nbsp;